-Since CosmoFlow's reference implementation uses Horovod, we used Horovod Timeline [8] to obtain the average network bandwidth for collective communications as mpitrace [15] was unable to correctly capture overlapping communication and computation.
+Since CosmoFlow's reference implementation uses Horovod, we used Horovod Timeline [8] to obtain the average network bandwidth for collective communications as mpitrace [15] failed for us to correctly capture overlapping communication and computation.
 The average network bandwidth is calculated based on the NCCL time obtained from the Horovod timeline, excluding the waiting time for data fusions.
-On the other hand, DeepCAM uses NCCL communication through NVIDIA Apex [17] in the reference implementation.
-Therefore, since tools like Horovod timeline and mpitrace cannot be used, synchronization operations and timers are inserted before and after the collective communications of NVIDIA Apex to measure the communication time.
+On the other hand, DeepCAM does not use MPI communication through Horovod in the reference implementation and instead uses NCCL communication through NVIDIA Apex [16].
+Therefore, synchronization operations and timers are inserted before and after the collective communications of NVIDIA Apex to measure the communication time.
 Then we calculate the average communication bandwidth from the amount of actual data transferred.
-On Fugaku, as Mesh-TensorFlow was used for CosmoFlow, Horovod timeline cannot be used here and we use mpitrace and mpiP [14] together to calculate the average communication bandwidth.
+On Fugaku, as we used Mesh-TensorFlow for CosmoFlow, Horovod timeline cannot be used for the performance measurement and we use mpitrace and mpiP [14] together to calculate the average communication bandwidth.